TempeHS/2024IST_Ashton.C_Sky_High/README.md

 This game was originally made as a project for an assessment, meant to fit the "Games for Change" theme, but it didn’t really meet that goal.
 You play as a character jumping and aiming as high as they can.
 The plan was to add challenging obstacles like falling platforms and the tough jumps that needed to be made.

-In the end, though, I focused more on parkour instead of adding enemies or visual effects like bloom and shadows.
-The game is mainly about teaching players how to move and play through a tutorial, rather than having complex visuals or enemy encounters.
+In the end, though, I focused more on parkour instead of adding enemies or visual effects.
+The game is mainly about teaching players how to move and play through a tutorial, rather than having complex visuals or thinking of routes to go through.
 If I had finished it, I would have added those things, but it stayed as a parkour-focused game with a learning experience.

 # Walkthrough